apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**17-year-old gunman allegedly kills 3 teens, injures 1 over 'stupid' fight: Sheriff**
+**Bomb cyclone slams Pacific Northwest with heavy rain, raising threat of debris flows**

-You can read more about it [here](https://abcnews.go.com/US/17-year-gunman-allegedly-kills-3-teens-injures/story?id=103471309).
+You can read more about it [here](https://www.foxweather.com/weather-news/west-coast-atmospheric-river-el-nino).

 ## Requirements
 - Python 3.8